Indonesian National Revolution: Renville Agreement

-Operation Crow and General Offensive (Serangan Oemoem)
+Operation Kraai and General Offensive (Serangan Oemoem)

 Frustrated at negotiations with the Republic and believing it weakened by both the Darul Islam and Madiun insurgencies, the Dutch launched a military offensive on 19 December 1948 which it termed 'Operatie Kraai' (Operation Crow).
 By the following day it had conquered the city of Yogyakarta, the location of the temporary Republican capital.
 By the end of December, all major Republican held cities in Java and Sumatra were in Dutch hands.
 The Republican president, vice-president, and all but six Republic of Indonesia ministers were captured by Dutch troops and exiled on Bangka Island off the east coast of Sumatra.
 In areas surrounding Yogyakarta and Surakarta, Republican forces refused to surrender and continued to wage a guerrilla war under the leadership of Republican military chief of staff General Sudirman, who had escaped the Dutch offensives.
 An emergency Republican government, the Pemerintahan Darurat Republik Indonesia (PDRI), was established in West Sumatra.

 Although Dutch forces conquered the towns and cities in Republican heartlands on Java and Sumatra, they could not control villages and the countryside.
 Republican troops and militia led by Lt.
 Colonel (later President) Suharto attacked Dutch positions in Yogyakarta at dawn on 1 March 1949.
 The Dutch were expelled from the city for six hours but reinforcements were brought in from the nearby cities of Ambarawa and Semarang that afternoon.
 Indonesian fighters retreated at 12:00 pm and the Dutch re-entered the city.
 The Indonesian attack, later known in Indonesia as Serangan Oemoem (new spelling: Serangan Umum '1 March General Offensive'), is commemorated by a large monument in Yogyakarta.
 A large-scale attack against Dutch troops in Surakarta on 10 August the same year resulted in republican forces holding the city for two days.

 Once again, international opinion of the Dutch military campaigns was one of outrage, significantly in both the United Nations and the United States.
-U.S. Secretary of State George C. Marshall threatened to stop all of the economic aid program to The Netherlands, unless they immediately withdraw from Indonesia and transferred all of the sovereignty to Indonesia.
+U.S. Secretary of State George C. Marshall threatened to stop all of the economic aid program to the Netherlands unless they immediately withdraw from Indonesia and transferred all of the sovereignty to Indonesia.
 In January 1949, the United Nations Security Council passed a resolution demanding the reinstatement of the Republican government.
 United States aid specifically earmarked for Dutch Indonesia was immediately cancelled and pressure mounted within the US Congress for all United States aid to be cut off.
 This included Marshall Plan funds vital for Dutch post-World War II rebuilding that had so far totalled $US 1 billion.
 The Netherlands Government had spent an amount equivalent to almost half of this funding their campaigns in Indonesia.
-That United States aid could be used to fund "a senile and ineffectual imperialism" encouraged many key voices in the United States – including those amongst the US Republican Party – and from within American churches and NGOs to speak out in support of Indonesian independence.
+That United States aid could be used to fund "a senile and ineffectual imperialism" encouraged many key voices in the United States – including those amongst the US Republican Party and from within American churches and NGOs – to speak out in support of Indonesian independence.